Redirecting...

 Abstract

 The North American Arctic presents unique geographical, social, political, economic, and military conditions that constitute significant drivers of vulnerability.
-This article examines some key vulnerabilities in Alaska and the Canadian Arctic and how they interact, providing opportunities for China and Russia to advance their interests in the region at the expense of Canada and the United States.
+This article examines key vulnerabilities in Alaska and the Canadian Arctic and how they interact, providing opportunities for China and Russia to advance their interests in the region at the expense of Canada and the United States.
 Hybrid threats tend to manifest at the gaps and seams of those vulnerabilities, undermining both Arctic security and North American strategic interests.
-Resilience is the greatest defense against hybrid threats and is best achieved upstream through a whole-of-society approach to eliminate or mitigate vulnerabilities before they can be exploited, or to reduce potential harm resulting from their exploitation.
+Resilience is the greatest defense against hybrid threats and is best achieved upstream through a whole-of-society approach to eliminate or mitigate vulnerabilities before they can be targeted, or to reduce potential harm resulting from their exploitation.

-Despite the evident risks, the national defense community continues to overlook hybrid threats to North America and its Arctic domain.
-To gain a deeper understanding of how hybrid threats could manifest in the North American Arctic and undermine homeland defense, it is crucial to understand how unique geographical, economic, social, and political conditions contribute to vulnerability in the region.
-Accordingly, this article examines vulnerabilities across the North American Arctic and how adversaries might exploit them to undermine the defense of Canada and the United States.
-It concludes by discussing the critical importance of resilience and integrated deterrence to counter hybrid threats in the North American Arctic.
+Despite the evident risks, the national defense community continues to overlook hybrid threats to North America and the North American Arctic.
+To better understand how hybrid threats can manifest in the North American Arctic and undermine homeland defense, it is crucial to first recognize how unique geographical, economic, social, and political conditions constitute important drivers of vulnerability in the region.
+Accordingly, this article examines vulnerabilities across the North American Arctic and how adversaries might leverage them to undermine the defense of Canada and the United States.
+It concludes by discussing the critical importance of resilience to counter hybrid threats in the North American Arctic.

 Understanding Vulnerabilities